-It is the student's responsibility to notify Financial Aid Services of any changes in circumstances that might affect eligibility (e.g., loss of income, change in anticipated hours, change to resident status).
-Students receiving financial aid who withdraw from the university will have their financial assistance reevaluated in accordance with federal and institutional refund policies.
-Refund policies are published in the Schedule of Classes.

-Students receiving aid are required to meet minimum standards of satisfactory academic progress.
-In addition to maintaining the minimum GPA defined for good academic standing, undergraduate students awarded as full-time students must complete a minimum of 24 semester hours within the academic year.
-Failure to meet these standards results in the suspension of aid funds for subsequent semesters until the deficiency is satisfied.
+Students need to be aware of the responsibilities that are associated with receiving financial aid funds.
+It is the student's responsibility to notify Financial Aid Services of any changes in circumstances that may affect financial aid eligibility (e.g., loss of income, change in residency classification).
+Students receiving financial aid are required to meet minimum standards of satisfactory academic progress.
+In addition to maintaining the minimum GPA defined for good academic standing, students must complete the semester hours for which they are funded within the academic year.
+Failure to meet these standards will result in suspension of financial aid for subsequent semesters until the deficiency is satisfied.
+Students who withdraw from the university will have their financial aid reevaluated in accordance with the federal and institutional refund policies.
+Refund policies are published in the ASU West Schedule of Classes.